9cb14c1ec0/opentaxsolver/OTS_2020/0_README.txt

 This package contains programs and templates for:
 	- US-1040 - which also does the Schedules A, B, D, and forms 8949.
 	- Schedule C for US-1040.
-	- State Income Taxes for California, Ohio, New Jersey, Virginia, Pennsylvania, New York, Massachusetts, and North Carolina.
+	- State Income Taxes for Ohio, New Jersey,
+	  Virginia, Pennsylvania, Massachusetts, and North Carolina.
 	  All updated for 2020 Tax-Year.
 Also contains an Automatic PDF Form-Fillout function:
 	- Supports all Federal Forms and State Forms.